mindfultatiana/valentines.github.io/README.md

 -  I found a tutorial on adding a song to your webpage with HTML by Geek Tutorials [Here](https://www.youtube.com/watch?v=9F49XgzlZgA).
 ### Step 4
 Set up GitHub Pages
--  I followed instructions on how to create the GitHub Page [Here](https://pages.github.com/).
+-  I followed instructions on how to create the GitHub Page [Here](https://pages.github.com/) and [Here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 -  It's launched and it looks amazing!